MyceliasCoin/loan-data-kaggle/README.md

 The benefit of using Cron is that it is "out of the box" given it is built into Linux and is fairly reliable for simpler jobs.

 __Future Consideration__: if the pipeline needs to accommodate more complex workflows and dependencies when updating the data, it may be worthwhile to integrate Airflow as a task scheduler and workflow monitor.

-### Data Acquisition

----WILL REPLACE TEXT BELOW---

-Data is acquired by running JSON-RPC calls from a full Bitcoin Core node...

-Run `./json-rpc-pase-all-blocks.sh` in `/src/bash` directory to deserialize Bitcoin block data into JSON and write into dedicated AWS S3 bucket.
-This must be run from a full Bitcoin Core node with transaction indexing enabled (see [here](https://www.buildblockchain.tech/blog/btc-node-developers-guide) for setup instructions)

-### Ingestion

----WILL REPLACE TEXT BELOW---

-BitWatch runs on top of a Spark cluster (one c5.large for master, three c5.2xlarge for workers) and a single PostgreSQL instance (one m4.large).

-Data is ingested with Spark from an S3 bucket that holds JSON files (one file for each blockchain block).

-Results are then written out to PostgreSQL in a tabular format in a `transactions` table (each row represents one transaction).

-(See Installation section below) Run `process-json.py` in `src/spark` directory using `spark-submit` command in PySpark to ingest JSON files from AWS S3 bucket.

 ## Installation